BizzQuit7317/idle_fish/README.md

 - Add animation for food dropping
 - Prettify the notification pop up
 - Add offline time limit for player
-- Add more detail to offline report
+- Add more detail to offline report#
+- Make ffline report a poppup intead of cmd dbg
 - Add more fish